CompuCell3D/CompuCell3DDevelopersManual/docs/building_core_cc3d_cpp_code_windows.rst

       - conda-forge
       - compucell3d

 Here we list conda packages repositories. conda-forge is by far the most popular and package-rich conda package repository and compucell3d is the repository that stores dependencies needed to install or build compucell3d.
 The ``dependencies`` section lists all packages needed to build core C++ Compucell3D code.
-NOtice we specify particular Python version ``3.12``%%.
-It is important to know which version of python you are building packages for otjherwise you may see unexpected runtime surprises so always pay attention to nuances like this.
+Notice, we specify particular Python version ``3.12`` .
+It is important to know which version of Python you are building packages for otherwise you may see unexpected runtime surprises so always pay attention to nuances like this.

 Let's use this file to actually create conda environment.
 Open miniconda console and run the following command: